Cummins X-series engine

-The Cummins X-series engine is an Inline (Straight)-6 diesel engine produced by Cummins for heavy duty trucks and motorcoaches, replacing the N14 in 2001 when emissions regulations passed by the EPA made the engine obsolete.
-Originally called the "Signature" series engine, the ISX uses the "Intellect System" (hence the "IS" which is the moniker for the full authority, on highway fuel system Cummins pioneered) to further improve the engine.
-This engine is widely used in on highway and vocational trucks and is available in power ranging from 430 hp all the way to 620 hp 2050 lb-ft.
-The QSX is the off-highway version of the ISX with the Q standing for Quantum.
-The QSX is used for industrial, marine, oil & gas and other off-highway applications.
+The Cummins X-series engine is an inline-6 diesel engine produced by Cummins for heavy duty trucks and motorcoaches, designed to replace the N14 in 2001 when US emissions regulations made the N14 obsolete.
+Originally called the "Signature" series engine, the ISX uses Cummins's "Interactive System" for fuel control.
+This engine is widely used in on-highway and vocational trucks and is available in power ranging from 430 hp to 620 hp and 2050 lb.ft.
+The QSX is the off-highway version of the ISX, and is used for industrial, marine, oil & gas and other off-highway applications.

-Cummins also produced a 650 hp and 1950 lb-ft version for the RV market.
+Cummins also produced a version for the RV market with 650 hp and 1950 lb.ft.